rusefi/rusefi_documentation/Trigger-Configuration-Guide.md

 #### ECUs with MAX992x-based VR inputs (Proteus, Frankenso)

-The [MAX992x series chips](https://www.maximintegrated.com/en/products/interface/sensor-interface/MAX9924.html) provide an integrated single-chip solution for converting a VR sensor's analog signal to a digital one usable by the microcontroller on the ECU.
+The [MAX992x series chips](https://www.maximintegrated.com/en/products/interface/sensor-interface/MAX9924.html) provide an integrated single-chip solution for converting a VR sensor's analog signal to a digital one usable by the micro-controller on the ECU.
 While these chips are very reliable, they will exhibit incorrect behavior if the VR sensor's wires are swapped.
 On a negative zero crossing (ie, voltage decreasing through zero), the output will be exactly aligned with the zero crossing, but on a positive crossing, the threshold is at roughly 1/3 the peak voltage of the VR signal.

 Since the zero crossing is the moment with known timing relative to the physical wheel, we want to ensure that the wiring polarity is correct.
 The shape of the signal received by the ECU at the missing tooth will reveal whether the sensor is wired backwards.